Utah Deaf History and Culture

 Updated in 2022

 As previously stated, the Utah School for the Deaf (USD) has offered sports programs since the early 1900s, as have other state schools for the deaf around the country (Roberts, 1994).
-Sports have always been an important element of the Deaf community in Utah, as well as the national Deaf community.
+Sports have always been an important element of the Deaf community in Utah and the national Deaf community.

 According to Arthur Wenger, athletic programs, not only calisthenic drills that repeated exercises all the time, were encouraged and maintained all year.
 "Games that produced unexpected situations that caused the players to think and move in time with the rhythm of the games, much like a piano, not a music box," he added.
 This instilled in them a sense of balance and composure (Wenger, Silent Worker, January 1921, p.
 3).